StephanieMussi/leaflet-huerotate-markers/README.md

   - brightness(%)
   - saturate(%)

-The resultant colors match the colors displayed in the map legend, which uses the names of HTML color names that are supported by all browsers (https://www.w3schools.com/colors/colors_names.asp).
+The resultant colors match the colors displayed in the map legend, which use the names of the pre-defined HTML color names that are supported by all browsers (https://www.w3schools.com/colors/colors_names.asp).

 | HTML color name  | Hue rotate style | Demo |
 | ------------- | ------------- | ------------- |